 Weaubleau is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Weaubleau is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Weaubleau who work in healthcare suport services (51.28%), food service (9.23%), and community and social services (8.21%).

-As is often the case in a small city, Weaubleau doesn't have a public transportation system that people use for their commute.
+Weaubleau is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Weaubleau in 2022 was $20,011, which is low income relative to Missouri and the nation.
 This equates to an annual income of $80,044 for a family of four.
 However, Weaubleau contains both very wealthy and poor people as well.
 Weaubleau also has one of the higher rates of people living in poverty in the nation, with 32.39% of its population below the federal poverty line.